Restorative Yoga Classes Online, In-Studio, & On-Demand.

 As you steadily work your way through a series of restorative poses, you’ll slowly gather more energy, and you’ll feel yourself calming down.

-Restorative yoga works because it targets glands and other features of you anatomy so as to create de-stressing.
+Restorative yoga works because it targets glands and other features of your anatomy so as to create de-stressing.

-At Flametree yoga, restorative yoga can be done at either beginner or non-beginner level.There’s more below about the beginner restorative yoga below.
+At Flametree yoga, restorative yoga can be done at either beginner or non-beginner level, online or in-studio.

 In the pictures, we demonstrate some restorative poses with some of the many props at the Flametree Studio.